 - An individual who (whether still living or deceased) previously served on active duty or in the Selected Reserve of the Ready Reserve and was not dishonorably discharged.

-The benefits of Parole-in-Place is that once it is approved, the Beneficiary stops accruing unlawful presence, may apply for work authorization, and may be able to apply for a green card.
+The benefits of Parole-in-Place is that once it is approved, the Beneficiary stops accruing unlawful presence, may apply for work authorization, and may be able to apply for an adjustment of status (green card).
 It is essentially a fast-track to permanent residency for undocumented individuals who are family members of the military force.

 Contact a Chicago Immigration Attorney to file your parole in place application